charliecalvert/CloudNotes/Prog272/Prog272Midterm2018.md

 ## Turn it in

+Make sure all your tests pass and that ESLint is clean.
+I will not grade any assignments that do not include **node_modules** in your **.gitignore** file.

 Let me know what folders you are working in and what tag you used:

 - Folder: AddressNative